-- The opposing team must be lined up no closer than the half way point of the field (40-yard line).
+- The opposing team must be lined up no closer than the half way point of the field (45-yard line).

 - On-side kicks are not permitted.

-- Off-side kicks (the ball is kicked out of bounds) will result in a re-kick with a 5-yard penalty (half the distance to the goal) or the receiving team may choose to take the ball where it went out of bounds.
+- Off-side kicks (the ball is kicked out of bounds) will result in a re-kick with a 5-yard penalty or the receiving team may choose to take the ball where it went out of bounds.

 Note: The receiving team may opt instead to have the kicking team re-kick the ball from five yards further away.
 (Kickoff only)